utopia-foss/dantro/doc/plotting/plot_functions.rst

           - !dag_result plot_y
         # Add further plot-specific kwargs below...

-      # Add more functions to plot on the same axes below...
+      # Add more functions to plt_plot on the same axes below...